This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a separate small bowl, blend together the oregano, paprika, cumin, cinnamon, turmeric, salt, and pepper to create your seasoning mix.
-Keep this nearby for the next step.
+• In a small bowl, mix together oregano, paprika, cumin, cinnamon, turmeric, salt, and black pepper.

-• Pat the chuck roast dry using paper towels, then generously coat all sides with the seasoning mix you just prepared.
+• Pat the chuck roast dry with paper towels and rub the seasoning mix all over the beef.

-• Using a sharp knife, create two small slits about an inch deep on the top of the roast.
-Use your fingers to slightly widen these slits, then insert whole garlic cloves into the openings.
+• Cut two small 1-inch slits in the top of the roast.
+Use your fingers to widen the slits slightly and insert whole garlic cloves into the openings.

-• In another small bowl, whisk the beef broth and tomato paste together until well mixed.
-Pour this liquid over the roast in the slow cooker.
+• In a small bowl, whisk together beef broth and tomato paste.
+Pour over the roast.

-• Add the diced tomatoes and olives into the slow cooker.
+• Pour in the diced tomatoes and scatter the olives on top.

 Notes

-• Vegetable Placement: Placing the onions and bell peppers at the bottom of the slow cooker helps to create a flavorful base for the beef.
-The vegetables will soften and absorb the delicious juices as they cook.
+• Layer Vegetables First: Add onions and peppers to the bottom of the slow cooker to create a flavorful base that enhances the beef as it cooks.

 Nutrition